 Fact: Some Fiddler species have modified mouthparts that allow them to feed on the sand.
 They possess specialized setae that scrape off the organic material so that the sand particles are discarded before the organic material is passed to the buccal cavity.
 Therefore, crabs that feed on sand consume fewer indigestible particles than crabs that feed on mud.

 Fiddler crabs are not fully aquatic, they require an enclosure that offers both water and dry land.
 The best setup for their needs is a paludarium tank.
 A paludarium is an aquarium that has one half designated to dry land, which slopes gradually into a water-filled area and resembles a shoreline in appearance.

-Note: Fiddler crabs are more than capable escape artists who use cables, tubes or other items that go in and out of the tank to climb out and escape.
+Note: Fiddler crabs are more than capable escape artists.
+They will use cables, tubes, or other items that go in and out of the tank to climb out and escape.

 Substrate for Fiddler Crabs

 In their natural habitat fiddler crabs burrow into mud and sand along the shoreline.
 Therefore, the best substrate for fiddler crabs is one that caters to their burrowing habits and won’t easily collapse.

 Sand is the most popular substrate choice.
 Ideally, Fiddler crabs need a substrate that is deep enough to allow them to burrow, while at the same time providing a gradual transition into the water portion of the tank to allow easy access to both sections.